 - Climb the steps and follow the left-hand path towards the telegraph pole ahead to reach a gate next to a signpost.

 - Go through the gate and turn right onto the lane.
 Walk up the lane until you reach a junction to the right.

 - Turn right, and right again at the T-junction with the main road.
 Follow the main road a short distance until you reach a junction with Trelake Lane on the left.

 - Take the left turn up Trelake Lane and follow the lane until it ends in a T-junction with the main road in Trewarmett.

-The "herringbone" style of walling (also known locally as "Jack and Jill", "Kersey Wave" or "Curzy Way"), built with tightly packed alternating diagonal slate courses, is unique to North Cornwall's heritage.
+The "herringbone" style of walling built with tightly packed alternating diagonal slate courses, is unique to Cornwall's heritage.
+It is known locally as "Jack and Jill", "Curzy Way" or "Kersey Wave".
+The latter two names are based on the Cornish word kersy which means "reeds", perhaps referring to a square weave pattern.
 On a long wall, the herringbone sections are often between "towers" of flat-laid slate (built from the larger and squarer stones) which helped to prevent the wall slumping sideways.
 Traditionally, hedges (stone boundary walls) were built with whatever was cleared out of the fields, whilst buildings were constructed from stone that was quarried and cut.